What makes Ruby's blocks great

 break just works.

-break exits from the function to which the block was passed, so the block can stop early just like in regular for loop.
+break exits from the function to which the block was passed (each in this case), so the block can stop early just like in regular for loop.

 We'll talk more about break in a bit; it can do more, but I want to go over the simpler cases first.